bazel-contrib/rules_img/README.md

 # This can be the same as Bazel's credential helper.
 # Falls back to $IMG_CREDENTIAL_HELPER env var.
 common --@rules_img//img/settings:credential_helper=tweag-credential-helper

+# Path to Docker configuration file for registry authentication.
+# If set, this will be used as REGISTRY_AUTH_FILE for authenticating to registries
+# when downloading image layers during build time (e.g., for lazy base image pulling).
+# Typically set to ~/.docker/config.json or similar.
+common --@rules_img//img/settings:docker_config_path=/home/user/.docker/config.json
 ```

 </details>